FaridSaa/Persici-Financial-Technologies/README.md

 *Project Report*

+Framework:
+I upgraded the project framework from .NET Core 3.1 to .NET 8, leveraging the latest advancements in the .NET ecosystem.

 Architecture:
 I utilized the Onion (Layered) Architecture with a Domain-Driven Design (DDD) approach in mind , enhancing the maintainability, scalability, and testability of the application.